 You may also undertake internships at approved sites outside of Ithaca, in locations other than New York City or Washington, D.C.
 As outlined above, eight credits will be awarded on an S/U basis for the internship assignment and 4 credits for the project completed under the guidance of the ILR faculty sponsor.

 The ILR Credit Internship Program has expanded internship opportunities to numerous international locations.
-Internships are regularly available in various departments and offices at the International Labor Organization in Geneva, Switzerland and in field offices around the world, at various labor and employment organizations in London, England, at the European Foundation for the Improvement of Living & Working Conditions in Dublin, Ireland, and in a variety of corporate internships in India, among many others.
+Internships span the broad reach of the ILR field with opportunities in corporate HR, trade unions, and social justice/non profits.
 We are also happy to work with individual students to arrange appropriate international placements of the student's choice.
 As outlined above, eight credits will be awarded on an S/U basis for the internship assignment and 4 credits for the project completed under the guidance of the ILR faculty sponsor.
-Students in Geneva will receive an additional 4 letter-graded credits for a distance learning class offered at that location.
 All students pursuing international internships will receive a minimum of 12 credits and will be considered full-time for financial aid purposes.